-Slow down to grab the cup, squish together so you’ve created a peak on one end making it like a funnel to pour down your throat.
+Slow down to grab the cup, squish together so you’ve created a peak on one end making it like a funnel.

 Some people prefer to walk through each aid station to ensure they get in water.
-I hate to lose momentum so I practice the sip or carry my own water.
+I hate to lose momentum so I practice the sip or carrying my own water.
 Do what works for you.

 Should you is a different question.
 But the answer I hope you know is no, it’s not ideal.
 In fact, you are sacrificing recovery by letting your body get into such a depleted state.
 And if you’re running in the heat, then you could be creating a major health issue.

 So instead of trying to push yourself to some outside limit, SIP a little consistently.